 published October 1954 - April 1985.
-All copyrights (if any) are hereby acknowledged.
+All copyrights are hereby acknowledged.

 Robert Balin created many

 quizzes for Popular Electronics magazine back in the 1960s and 1970s.
 This

-particular Electronic Numbers Quiz presents various objects and your challenge
+particular "Electronic Numbers Quiz" presents various objects and your challenge

 being familiar with the "standards" of the era is helpful on a few of the items

 like the tuning capacitor and the IF transformer, but you should be able to eliminate

 some options by knowing the impedance of the twin lead transmission line and the

 phase relationship of current and voltage in a pure inductance.